This is my all-time favorite quinoa soup recipe.

 - sliced avocado for garnish

-- Before you make the soup, prepare the quinoa per the instructions below if needed.
-I find it's best to prepare the quinoa separately then add to the soup to prevent the starch from taking over the soup liquid.
-Cooked quinoa can be prepared up to 3 days in advance and kept covered in the refrigerator.
+Before you make the soup, prepare the quinoa per the instructions below if needed.
+I find it’s best to prepare the quinoa separately then add to the soup to prevent the starch from taking over the soup liquid.

 - Turn the heat to medium-high and add the tomatoes with their juices to deglaze the pan, using your wooden spoon to scrape up everything on the bottom of the pan.

-- Add the drained and rinsed black beans, stock, water, 2 teaspoons sea salt, about ¼ teaspoon freshly ground black pepper and the bay leaf.
+- Add the drained and rinsed black beans, stock, water, 2 teaspoons sea salt, a few spins of freshly ground black pepper and the bay leaf.
 Bring to a boil and quickly reduce to a simmer.
-Add in the already cooked quinoa if it's already prepared.
+Add in the already cooked quinoa if it’s already prepared.
 Simmer at least 20 minutes to let the flavors combine.
 Adjust seasoning to taste if needed.

 Pay attention to what’s in your spices and other ingredients, only use ingredients without fillers and preservatives.
 Especially your chili powder or taco seasoning, look for simple ingredients without any added sugar.
 I get my chili powder from the Savory Spice Shop because they don’t add fillers or preservatives and their spices are freshly ground and taste great.